 - Collaboration at all levels – public, private, state, local including parents in leadership roles.

 Current CBCAP Grant Recipients

-In FY2015, CTF awarded grants for up to five years to the following community agencies to implement the CBCAP lead agency coordinated service delivery model:
+CTF is currently working with the following community agencies to continue the CBCAP lead agency coordinated service delivery model:

 - Southwest Missouri Community Alliance, Noel – McCo Project CARE CBCAP (McDonald County)